CZ-NIC/fred-docs/EPPReference/CommandStructure/Update/UpdateKeyset.rst

 Update keyset
 =============

-A keyset update command is used to alter the data of a keyset.
+A keyset update :ref:`command <struct-command>` is used to alter details of a keyset.

-A keyset update command is an ``update`` element in the ``keyset`` namespace (``http://www.nic.cz/xml/epp/keyset-1.3``).
+The keyset update command is an ``update`` element in the ``keyset`` namespace (``http://www.nic.cz/xml/epp/keyset-1.3``).

+The command must be contained in the ``<update>`` command class.

-.. index:: Ⓔupdate, Ⓔid,, Ⓔadd, Ⓔrem, Ⓔchg, Ⓔdnskey, Ⓔflags, Ⓔprotocol, Ⓔalg, ⒺpubKey, Ⓔtech, ⒺauthInfo
+.. index:: Ⓔupdate, Ⓔid, Ⓔadd, Ⓔrem, Ⓔchg, Ⓔdnskey, Ⓔflags, Ⓔprotocol, Ⓔalg, ⒺpubKey, Ⓔtech, ⒺauthInfo

 Command element structure
 -------------------------

-The ``<keyset:update>`` element must declare the ``keyset`` namespace and schema and it must contain the following child elements:
+The ``<keyset:update>`` element must declare the ``keyset`` namespace and :doc:`schema </EPPReference/SchemasNamespaces/index>` and it must contain the following child elements:

 * ``<keyset:id>`` **(1)**  – a keyset handle as :term:`fredcom:objIDType`,
 * ``<keyset:add>`` **(0..1)** – a list of items that will be added to this keyset:

    * ``<keyset:dnskey>`` **(0..10)** – a DNS key (:ref:`see object's attributes
      for allowed values <mng-keyset-attr>`) given by:

       * ``<keyset:flags>`` **(1)** – flags as :term:`xs:unsignedShort`,
       * ``<keyset:protocol>`` **(1)** – protocol as :term:`xs:unsignedByte`,
       * ``<keyset:alg>`` **(1)** – algorithm as :term:`xs:unsignedByte`,